Fonsecanichs/HBM-Literature/docs/04-Spine.md

 - @Sato2019: Relationship Between Cervical, Thoracic and Lumbar Spinal Alignments in Automotive Seated Posture

+## Intervertebral region

+- Zhou, 2020[@Zhou2020a]: Historical Review of Combined Experimental and Computational Approaches for Investigating Annulus Fibrosus Mechanics

 ## Cervical Spine

 - @Alizadeh2020: Biomechanical musculoskeletal models of the cervical spine: A systematic literature review